albertopeam/Android-Infrastructure/README.md

 The app module shows the usage of the infrastructure module, app is built based on MVP with the help of Dagger2 DI framework.
 It is a very basic example to list, create and destroy notes.
 The infrastructure module is the core of the library.
-It has a dependency to an android alpha library ("android.arch.lifecycle:runtime:1.0.0-alpha9"), which in a few months with the release of Android O will leave alpha.

 ### Install